Australia and Fiji sign new defence alliance, expanding Pacific security partnerships

 Details reported by only one source:

-- Albanese will watch Wednesday night's State of Origin decider at Lang Park with PNG and Tonga leaders
+- Anthony Albanese will watch Wednesday night's State of Origin decider at Lang Park in Brisbane

-- The Vuvale Union agreement includes provisions for expanded visa access for Fijians
+- The Vuvale Union could expand visa access for Fijians seeking to come to Australia

-- China signed a secretive security deal with Solomon Islands in 2022, prompting fears of a permanent military presence
+- China signed a secretive security deal with Solomon Islands in 2022

 Contradictions